mhelvens/graph.js/README.md

 as well as traversing and analyzing them in various ways.
 It was originally created to track dependencies between options and modules.

-The library is fully functional and has near 100% test-coverage, but the API is not yet properly documented.
+The library is fully functional and has 100% test-coverage, but the API is not yet properly documented.
 You could, of course, read the tests in the `spec` directory, but user-friendly API documentation is forthcoming.